jacobgraven/portfolio-website/README.md

 The website is deployed at [jgraven.com](https://jgraven.com); it is hosted by Namecheap[^2].
 Icons and images were sourced with a few third-party resources.[^3] Additional attributions are made in some source files.

-[^1]: So far the site has truly only been tested on Chrome.
-A small amount of testing has been done on Firefox and Safari as well.
-There shouldn't be too many concerns involving untested browsers, however, because the site (code) is pretty light.
+[^1]: The site has truly only been tested on Chrome (so far).
+Some testing has been done on Firefox and Safari, but not much.
+However, there shouldn't be too many concerns involving untested browsers because the code is pretty lightweight.

 [^2]: [Namecheap](https://www.namecheap.com/) is a domain name registrar and web hosting company.